-Electrical activity of the heart-cardio auto rhythmic display pace maker activity, the action potential of contractile cell-ECG record is record of the overall spread electrical activity through the heart, different part of the ECG record can be correlated specific events, ECG diagnosis the abnormal events-Mechanical events of the cardiac cycle-Cardiac output its control.
+Electrical activity of the heart-cardio auto rhythmic display pace maker activity. the action potential of contractile cell-ECG record record of the is overall spread activity through the heart, different of electrical part the ECG record can be correlated specific events, ECG diagnosis the abnormal events-Mechanical events of the cardiac cycle-Cardiac output its control.